EPFL-Center-for-Imaging/mousetumornet/documentation/data_requirements.md

 ## Image orientation

 The image axis order (ZYX, XYZ...) should not matter.
 We integrated random flipping, mirroring, and image transpose operations as augmentations during training.

+## Automatic evaluation of the input data integrity

+Is that possible?